Wessie/hurler/README.md

 With `hurler` we could keep the basic callback system simple, it only requires registering a function with an `event_name`.

-Callbacks for say, a specific message string or nickname is now done through `hurler` filters.
+Callbacks for say, a specific message string or nickname is now done through hurler filters.
 Instead of repeating ourself in every callback that required it.
-An alternative to `hurler` creating different `register` method that take extra arguments to determine your filter on registration, this gets messy quickly in the callback implementation.
+An alternative to hurler is creating different `register` methods that take extra arguments to determine your filter on registration, this gets messy quickly in the callback implementation.